Learning to program makes you a smarter and more capable human being.

 Rocket science uses programming, but programming isn't rocket science.
-Whether you're preparing for a software career, an office worker with a folder full of spreadsheet files, or a hobbyist interested in making indie video games, the Python programming language is a great way to get started in the world of programming.
+Whether you're a student preparing for a software career, an office worker with a folder full of spreadsheet files, or a hobbyist who wants to make video games, the Python programming language is an excellent start in the world of programming.

 I'm Al Sweigart, and I write books to teach beginners to code.
 I put them online for free, because programming is too valuable and needs to be accessible to all.
-(Though I sell print and ebooks to pay rent.)
+(You can also buy print and ebooks versions.)

 Get started.
 It's a great journey.